 - Facilitate construction of high-speed fiber optic and wireless infrastructure and other information and communication technology to supplement transportation links with improved virtual connections.
-(Ec, Eq,) - Focus investment in communications infrastructure and services to connect people and parts of the county that lack convenient access to jobs and educational opportunities.
+(Ec, Eq) - Focus investment in communications infrastructure and services to connect people and parts of the county that lack convenient access to jobs and educational opportunities.
 (Eq) - Support teleworking by accelerating deployment of information and communications technology and making working from home easier by facilitating Complete Communities.
-(Ec, Env)
+(Ec, En) - Support strategies and partnerships to address the "digital divide" and bring network resources to vulnerable communities.
+(Eq)

-These proposed policies should be evaluated to ensure equitable impacts from policies affecting certain types of vehicles users - like congestion pricing on minorities with high auto ownership.
+These proposed transportation and communication policies should be evaluated to ensure equitable impacts from policies affecting certain types of vehicles users-like congestion pricing on minorities with high auto ownership.

-How these policies will serve the goals of Thrive Montgomery 2050?
+How Will These Policies Further the Key Objectives of Thrive Montgomery 2050?